6-week Intensive: Drawing, Painting & Art History – Part I

 II.
 Cast Drawing, Portraiture and Still Life in charcoal and oil

 The practice of drawing from classical statuary helped great painters of the past learn their craft.
-By copying plaster casts and drawing portraits, students continue to develop observation and drawing skills whilst learning to work from nature.
+By copying plaster casts and painting portraits, students continue to develop observation and drawing skills whilst learning to work from nature.
 Ultimately, this practice allows them to confront one of the greatest challenges: the human figure.
 Emphasis is placed on describing form through the relationship of light and shadow, controlling values and rendering edges.
 In still life projects, strong emphasis is placed on design and composition.

 III.
 Figure Drawing & Painting from Life

 The figure is the centre of the Academy’s curriculum and will be at the core of our 6-week program.
 Students will be introduced to the human form through weekly pencil studies from life.
 Through these exercises they will learn how to observe and record nature, using simple line and shadow shapes.
-They will then progress to week-long studies in charcoal and oil that will develop awareness of anatomy and focus on light and shadow to explain form.
+They will then progress to a two week study in charcoal and oil that will develop awareness of anatomy and focus on light and shadow to explain form.
 Models will pose for three hours per session, allowing time for students to make careful observations and produce an accurate drawing or painting.

 ART SUPPLIES Students will receive a list of materials to purchase.
 On the first day of class, they will be accompanied to a local art supply store where they will enjoy a discounted price on hand-made charcoal from France, paper from Italy, and the sketchbook to record their impressions of their time in Florence.